Skip to main content

 References used for the calculation method and definitions.
 Links open in a new tab when available.

-SEC investor education glossary definition of compound interest, the mechanism behind growth of nominal future value in this calculator.
+SEC glossary entry on compound interest, the mechanism behind nominal future value growth.

 Financial Estimation Note